-Note: Vaccines and radiopharmaceuticals are exempt from the DRA requirements.
-Providers who receive reimbursement under a bundled rate, including inpatient and outpatient hospital providers, are not subject to the DRA requirements.
+Note: Vaccines are exempt from the DRA requirements.
+Providers who receive reimbursement under a bundled rate are not subject to the DRA requirements.

 Less-Than-Effective Drugs

 ForwardHealth will deny provider-administered drug claims for LTE or identical, related, or similar drugs for ForwardHealth members.